benihyangbaik/boithos/README.md

 # Boithos

-Machine translating the Bible to languages with scarce written/digitized materials.
+Neural machine translating the Bible to languages with scarce written/digitized materials.

 ## What does it do?

-- Machine translates the Bible
+- Neural machine translates an incomplete Bible
 - Produces grammar documents of the target language

 ## Why is this feasible?